How to short the US dollar

-If you short the US dollar, it means that you believe its value is decreasing – ie you think it’ll fall.
+If you short the US dollar, it means that you’re betting against its value increasing – ie you think it’ll fall.
 This is also known as ‘short-selling’ or ‘going short’.
 If your prediction is correct, you’d make a profit from this drop in the currency’s market price.

 Basically, you’d sell the currency when the price is high, and buy it back when the price drops.
 You may be wondering how you can sell something you don’t own.
-Well, trading forex via CFDs never involves owning anything – it’s pure speculation on the future value of a currency.
+Well, forex trading never involves owning anything – it’s pure speculation on the future value of a currency.
 Therefore, short-selling the US dollar is speculating that its value will be lower at a future date.